NgxQ130105/args---OpenCV/README.md

 # args---OpenCV

-Using ARGS to input datas and coordinates from CMD
+Using ARGS and ARGC to input datas and coordinates from CMD